-Short answer: run GraphTrail as a local SQLite code graph (CLI + optional MCP), and let Brigade attach code-graph deltas to verify and run receipts when the graph is present.
+Short answer: Brigade ships a built-in code graph, formerly the standalone GraphTrail: a local SQLite code graph over the CLI and an optional MCP server.
+Brigade attaches code-graph deltas to verify and run receipts when the graph is present.
 Everything stays on disk; nothing is required for Brigade to work without it.

 The problem